WTTJ/algoliax/README.md

 People.reindex_atomic()
 ```

-##### Custom order column
+##### Custom cursor column

-If you don't have an `id` column, you can customize the
+If you don't have an `id` column, you can change it by setting the `cursor_field` option either in the global settings or in schema specific settings.

-column to order records using the option `cursor_field`.
-Make sure this
-column ensure a consistent order even when new records are created.
+Make sure this column ensure a consistent order even when new records are created.

 Using the global config: